-Sean Bean plays Ewan a British Secret Service Agent who is sent on the trail of an Islamic extremist who are responsible for blowing up a London restaurant with semtex stolen from the British government.
-Under the mysterious suspicious eye of the chain smoking Charlotte (Charlotte Rampling) Ewan is let loose to hunt down the assailants Ash (Abhin Galeya) a young British Muslim student who is radicalised by cleric Nabil (Peter Colycorpou).
-As things start to get intense Ewan’s quest to find the terrorists personal tragedy and a lust for revenge maybe just distracting his focus on what is really going on.
+Sean Bean plays Ewan a British Secret Service Agent who is sent on the trail of an Islamic extremist who is responsible for blowing up a London restaurant with semtex stolen from the British government.
+Under the mysterious suspicious eye of the chain-smoking Charlotte (Charlotte Rampling), Ewan is let loose to hunt down the assailants Ash (Abhin Galeya) a young British Muslim student who is radicalised by cleric Nabil (Peter Colycorpou).
+As things start to get intense Ewan’s quest to find the terrorist’s personal tragedy and a lust for revenge maybe just distracting his focus on what is really going on.

 In retrospect for a film like Cleanskin director Hadi Hajaig has sensibly used his wit and created some great looking action scenes especially the housing estate.
 There’s no hold back on the violence which we see in the interrogation but let down by the undeveloped character Ewan (Bean)however what the film does do is show that the film’s 2 leads have been manipulated.
 Ewan damgaed goods, Ash the confused young man in need of guidance both controlled by sinister hierarchy like puppets on a string.
 Cleanskin may not be the perfect film but what we get is an engaging , brutal at times that radicalising is a tactic not just by the so called bad guys.

 [rating=3] | Paul Devine